kfuma96/kfuma96/README.md

   - Design, development, and operation of data systems to support business divisions.
 - founder CEO, [21 Digital](https://21-digital-jp.github.io/en/) (Aug 2024 – Present)
   - Collaborations with startups on technically advanced projects.
+  - Production of an AI-generated concept video for an association event.

 ### Certificates